jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (b) sections EX 16 and EX 17 (which describe how to deal with periods of non-residence and variations in ownership during an accounting period):
   (c) section EX 27 (which describes a concession to allow ownership to be measured only on quarterly measurement dates), unless the person chooses to apply subsection (5).
 Election to measure on 31 March only
-(5) In order to simplify the process of calculating the person's income interest, the person may choose to be treated as holding, at all times during a tax year, the same interest (including a zero one) that they held at the end of the tax year.
+(5) For an income interest that the person has held for more than 12 months, the person may follow a simplified calculation process by choosing to be treated as holding, at all times in the income year, the same interest, including zero interest, that they held at the end of the income year.
 The person makes the election by completing their return of income accordingly for the relevant income year.
 Election irrevocable
 (6) An election under subsection (5) is—
   (a) irrevocable and applies to the person and all their attributing interests in the FIF in later years; and